1. Customised Training for MECHANICAL

-At the end of the course delegates should; have a better knowledge of the principles of corrosion and the factors that affect its rate, be able to recognise the main types of corrosion and be aware of the conditions under which they can occur, understand the principal methods of corrosion protection and be able to select appropriate methods of corrosion control.
+At the end of the course delegates should; have a better knowledge of the principles of corrosion and the factors that affect its rate, be able to recognize the main types of corrosion and be aware of the conditions under which they can occur, understand the principal methods of corrosion protection and be able to select appropriate methods of corrosion control.

 CORROSION CONTROL MANAGEMENT SYSTEM

 A damage of component and industrial equipment is resulted from the phenomenon of corrosion that took the very big portion from maintenance cost.
 There are, two approaches to handling this problem, the main cause phenomenon of corrosion and the management aspect.
 As a result, hopefully, the similar damage will not be happened in the future.
-From both approach should be worked simultantly, so that; precaution and the provisions resources for covers corrosion problem in factory will be focused and surely, it saved the company resources.
+From both approach should be worked simultaneously, So that; precaution and the provisions resources for covers corrosion problem in factory will be focused and surely, it saved the company resources.

 MATERIALS IN THE INDUSTRY APPLICATION